-Church-Shaped Children's Ministry Leaders Carry Out the Pastors' Vision
+Church-Shaped Children's Ministry Is Rooted in the Worship Gathering

 - They work under the leadership of the pastors and are cared for through their leadership. - They bring the pastoral vision to life through curriculum, volunteers, and generally encouraging families.